 Chocolate Overnight Oats

-Aside from putting antioxidant-loaded raw cacao in your nice cream to make the mixture all nice and chocolatey, add some into your overnight oats, too.
-If you mix the powder in before you put it in the fridge, you’ll wake up to a breakfast that feels more like dessert.
+Aside from putting antioxidant-loaded raw cacao in your nice cream to make the mixture perfectly chocolatey, add some into your overnight oats, too.
+If you mix the powder in before you put it in the fridge, you'll wake up to a breakfast that feels more like dessert.
 And how can your day not be great after that?

 Cinnamon Quinoa with Blueberries